bahrus/xtal-decorator/README.md

 this.parentElement.querySelectorAll(this.CssSelector)
 ```

+There are special values of the CssSelector where finding the target is done differently:  "_host" means find the containing element that has a shadow root, and apply the decorations to that element.

 Since this component can be use to "hack" the behavior of a custom element without properly subclassing it, we might as well go all the way.
 You can also "pierce" into the shadow DOM, and set properties / attach methods.
 And you can set styles.

 Why would you want to set styles deep within some element's shadow DOM, when there are things like CSS Properties and parts?